infosecjosh/dfrws2019/report.md

+#Overview

+This repository is our team's work towards the 2018 DFRWS Challenge.
+More details about the DFRWS Challenge can be found on the [DFRWS Challenge GitHub page](https://github.com/dfrws/dfrws2018-challenge).

 # DFRWS Challenge 2018

-Submission by ORG
+Submission by NIWC-LANT

 Team: Joshua Lewis, Nicholas Phillpott, Randy Sharo, Shawn Zwach, Kelly Hines

-Submission date:
+Submission date: 18 MAR 2019

-Revision date:

 --------------------------